9 Best Climbing Harnesses of 2025

 Rating: 5 out of 5.

 This harness does it better than any other.
 It wins because it comes in six sizes (XS to XXL) and the waist and leg loops have a massive adjustment range.
 This means more people of different shapes and sizes can find a safe, comfortable fit.
 Simple as that.
+Offers the widest range of sizes and adjustability to fit the most climbers.

 Best for Projecting